petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 Enables or disables Laser Mode, which fundamentally changes motion control to suit laser cutting and engraving.

 :::info Context
-- This is one of the most important settings for laser users.
+- This is a **global setting**.
+When enabled, it affects the currently active tool unless overridden by the tool-specific settings (`$9` and `$709`).
-- When enabled, it eliminates spindle "spin-up" delays (`M3`/`M5`), allowing power to be changed instantly with motion.
+- When enabled (`1`), it eliminates spindle "spin-up" delays and automatically scales laser power with feed rate overrides to ensure consistent burn intensity.
-- It also automatically adjusts laser power (`S` value) to compensate for feed rate overrides, ensuring consistent burn depth.
 :::

 | Value | Meaning | Description |